pmessan/pmessan/README.md

 ### Hi there 👋 I'm Peter!

 I currently work as a Systems Engineer with [ProGlove](https://www.proglove.com/en/).
-I'm also a recent graduate with a BSc.
+I'm also a graduate with a BSc.
 Intelligent Mobile Systems from Jacobs University Bremen.
-I enjoy working primarily on Robotics software projects, fullstack web development projects (especially using Javascript), and projects that generally involve making different systems talk to each other and exchange information.
+I enjoy working on Robotics / IOT software projects, fullstack web development projects (especially using JS/TS & Python), and projects that generally involve making different systems talk to each other and exchange information.
 In my (not so much) spare time I'm a graphic designer specializaing in Logos, Posters, UI/UX, as well as videos and animations.

 I aspire to become a(n) (ethical) hacker 😉, in addition to my goal of becoming the best and most versatile software engineer out there.
 This Github profile shows what I've been messing around with recently.
 Have a look around and let me know what you find interesting by starring it! ⭐️ 🙌